T2an/proxmox/docs/source/ceph.rst

-   In this bottom right corner, choose "No-Subscription" then click "start installation" Click "start inslation" and wait for the installation Don't leave the installation windows and go to the "Configuration" section Set the Public Network IP and Cluster Network IP, in our case it is both 137.204.71.20/24.
+   In this bottom right corner, choose "No-Subscription" then click "start installation" Click "start inslation" and wait for the installation Don't leave the installation windows and go to the "Configuration" section Set the Public Network IP and Cluster Network IP.

    By ticking "Advanced" you can choose the number of replicas and minmum number of replicas.
    (Explain what it is)

  **Add Ceph OSDs**:

-   - Ceph OSDs (Object Storage Daemons) are responsible for storing data and handling data replication.
+   Ceph OSDs (Object Storage Daemons) are responsible for storing data and handling data replication.
+You need to completly clear the disk you're going to use as an OSD.
-   - Add OSDs by navigating to `Datacenter > Ceph > OSD` and clicking **Create OSD**.
+   You can list you disk using "lsbklk" command, and clear it using "sudo wipefs --all /dev/sdb"

-   - Select the storage devices to be used for the OSDs and configure their settings.
+   Add OSDs by navigating to `Datacenter > Ceph > OSD` and clicking **Create OSD**.

    .. image:: ./images/ceph_add_osd.png
        :alt: Add Ceph OSD